 This was a period of exciting growth.
 The San Diego Healing Arts Festival continued to be a hit, with up to 18,000 attendees annually.
 We also launched the Alternative Happy Hour series and began participating in community collaboratives and connecting with other nonprofits and health institutions in San Diego County.

-During the 2007 fire season, in which many residents were forced to flee, AltHealNet created a pop-up offering free holistic wellness services to refugees and frontline workers.
-Based on that pop-up model, we then established a regular weekly free offering for underserved populations called Integrative Health Night, eventually forging partnerships with local schools to send student interns to our growing events.
+During the 2007 fire season, in which many residents were forced to flee, AltHealNet helped create pop-up clinics at Gillespie Field and Qualcomm Stadium, offering free holistic wellness services to refugees and frontline workers.
+Based on that pop-up model, we established a regular weekly free offering for underserved populations called Integrative Health Night, at community centers and churches.
+Eventually forging partnerships with local holistic and integrative Colleges to send student interns to our growing events.

 We were offering acupuncture, clinical massage therapy, chiropractic care, and other essential wellness services at no cost to our community—now we just had to find a way to make it all sustainable.